The Best Way to Freeze Food in Glass Pyrex Containers

 So, let’s talk about why you’re freezing food in the first place.
 Other than that’s just the first use everybody & their momma thought of growing up.
 (After the invention of actual freezers that is).

-Freezing food is a great way to preserve your meals and ingredients for a long time.
-We can’t dispute that.
 When food is frozen, the lower temperature slows down the growth of bacteria, yeast & mold, generally all undesirable things.
 And this decrease in microbial activity is what ensures food safety.

 So freezing food in glass pyrex containers also maintains the nutritional value of the food.
 When you freeze fresh food, you lock in that flavor & the texture usually keeping your food in good condition while extending its shelf life.
-That makes this method one of the best ways to enjoy seasonal produce year round.
-Whether you’re freezing tomato sauce, liquid foods, or your favorite healthy foods, always use a container with an airtight seal for the best results.

 Best Practices for Freezing Food in Glass Pyrex

-Some good questions about using pyrex glass to freeze food can be answered by following best practices.
-And if you do so, you’ll retain the highest quality in your food & also the best care of your glass storage containers.
-They’re truly an asset in a well-equipped, self-sufficient kitchen.
+I think of these as assets in a well-equipped, self-sufficient kitchen.
 And if you want access to wholesome, comfort food all the time – you’ll need more than a couple to make it happen.

 1. Cool before freezing.

-Don’t take food straight out from hot water or high oven heat & then try to put it in the freezer.
-No, no, no. This is just begging for thermal shock (or mechanical shock).
+This is just begging for thermal shock (or mechanical shock).
 You should always allow hot food to cool (at least to room temperature) before placing it in the freezer.
 That shock is usually caused by putting a hot Pyrex dish directly into the freezer which can cause the glass to crack due to extreme temperature changes.

-It also overworks your freezer as it then tries to cool that dish down, putting your other frozen foods at risk of partially defrosting before the fresh dish is frozen.
-Not cooling also introduces the risk of deformation.
-So, it’s crucial to let hot glassware cool to room temperature before freezing.
+But you know what they don’t tell you?
+It also overworks your freezer.
+It’s trying to cool that dish down, putting your other frozen foods at risk of partially defrosting before the fresh dish is frozen.

-Place hot dishes on a cooling rack for optimal airflow and allow them to reach a cool surface temperature before storing.
+Simply place hot dishes on a cooling rack (for optimal airflow) and allow them to reach a cool surface temperature before storing.
 This is also something to keep in mind when you pull a glass dish off a direct heat source to place it on a hard surface or even metal surface like a stainless steel trivet.
-Use a dry cloth to prevent the same thermal shock from happening from direct contact with a potentially cool item.

 2. Leave space for expansion.

-Liquids expand when they freeze, so make sure to leave plenty of room at the top of the jar or Pyrex dish.
-This is often a reason some have suggested only freezing in wide-mouth jars (or wide-necked jar) that has no shoulders.
+And the headspace rule is one reason some people suggest only freezing in wide-mouth jars (or wide-necked jar) that have no shoulders.
 The thought is that using a jar without a narrow opening will prevent this.
-But, if you overfill, that becomes irrelevant hello.
-Either way, leaving a good amount of headspace will ensure your good food freezes properly.

 3. Use airtight seals.

-Eliminating air is the whole task of anyone trying to extend the shelf life of any food.
 It’s most often the #1 enemy to food storage.
 So making it obsolete is one way to prevent freezer burn.
 This could be a well-fitting lid on your Pyrex dish (or plastic wrap secured tightly).

-But my favorite way to do this is by using a Food Saver vacuum sealer.
-This of course is just the food.
-But if you freeze food in glass Pyrex containers with parchment underneath, you can slide that item out after it freezes completely.
+But if you freeze food in glass Pyrex containers with parchment paper underneath, you can easily slide that item out after it freezes completely.
 Then vacuum seal it up!
+Winner, winner.

 Even if you don’t though, avoid using a non-watertight product since it probably won’t provide the necessary protection your frozen lasagna needs.
+Don’t half do the job or you’ll get half-ideal results.
+And no one wants meh food, amIright?
+I’m right.

 4. Label & date.

-I preach this everywhere!
-For the best answer to keeping track of your frozen foods, label and date any food you freeze in glass pyrex containers.
 This helps you know the shelf life of each item and ensures you use it while still in good condition.
 You should also track this sort of data in a kitchen logbook.

 I think it’s a good idea to write the date (at least) on the top of the jar or the most prominent place you see at a glance so you don’t have to go searching for it.
-You can even put the types of food or instructions on how to re/heat food when ready.
-All this because you may not be the only one pulling food out the freezer.

 5. Gradual temperature changes.

-When ready to use the frozen food, thaw it gradually in cold water or in the refrigerator overnight.
-Again, trying to avoid thermal shock here.
 Despite being a glass product that holds up well to high (& low) temperatures, avoid placing a cold Pyrex container directly into a hot oven, microwave oven or pre-heated toaster oven.

 Keep your temperatures alike.
 Cold dishes in cold glassware into a cold environment to defrost.
 Likewise, don’t place cold Pyrex directly into a hot dishwasher either.
 Hot glassware to cool to room temperature or very low heat first.
-This is best practice – you may skate by without any pretty consequential damages but the wear on your cookware over time may make this scenario more likely to occur.

 Extra Tips to Freeze Food in Glass Pyrex

 - Smaller Portions: Freeze food in smaller portions for quicker freezing and thawing.
 This also allows you to use just the amount you need without defrosting the entire container.
-So if you absolutely despise leftovers, this makes this nearly irrelevant.
+So if you absolutely despise leftovers, this makes that nearly irrelevant.
 And if you hate reheating food more than once like me, it’s great for that too.

 - Avoid Overfilling: Similar to above, resist the temptation to overfill your Pyrex containers.
 Leave space for the food to expand as it freezes to avoid cracking the glass.
 Yes.
 Even food may expand (because remember there’s usually a good bit of liquid in most foods.
 That would expand.)